Ilkeston-Electronics/OpenSwitcher-1200/README.md

 * JP1 is used as part of a latching relay system.
 Link points marked on board if using a latching relay

 # We must disconnect one resistor on the Amiga.
 Disconnect E595 as shown below...
+Then use jumper wire or pin or whatever to make your connection to JP2 on OpenSwitcher.
 ![openswitcher1200_1200connection](https://user-images.githubusercontent.com/89555920/133881800-5d6d2870-812e-49cd-81e0-e90c9588fb28.png)

 # Construction Notes